galasa-dev/galasa.dev/src/markdown-pages/docs/managers/zos3270terminal-manager.md

 title: "Zos3270Terminal Manager"
 ---

-This Manager is at Alpha level.
+This Manager is at Beta level.
 You can view the <a href="https://javadoc.galasa.dev/index.html?overview-summary.html">Javadoc documentation for the Manager here</a>.<br>

 [Overview](#overview)<br>
 [Configuring](#configuring)<br>